RaihanSarkar1/DjangoTask/README.md

 # Django Tasks Manager App (under development)

 ## Upcoming Features
-1. UI changes and fixes
-2. User login, account and feature
-3. Rest API feature
+1. Rest API feature

 ## Features

 1. Create Task add multiple images and due date
-2. View All Tasks
+2. View All Tasks of a user
 3. Delete or Edit and existing task
 4. View details of a task
 5. Set priority of a task